Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Empirical illustration

-In this example, we consider a researcher who can afford only small, partial-equilibrium experiments in Kenya, and examine three stylized experiments or combinations thereof: \begin{itemize} \item $j = \{1\}$: \textit{Unconditional transfer (income shock).} The researcher randomizes a small income shock to a small fraction of households (implying no general-equilibrium effects).
-Under a first-order (Taylor) approximation, the experiment identifies the average marginal effect of income on school attendance, $ \theta_1 \;=\; \mathbb{E}\left[\left.\frac{\partial}{\partial Y}\Pr\big(S{=}1\mid Y,W,t\big)\right|_{t=0}\right]. $ The researcher optimizes over $\gamma_1$, while $\theta_2$ and $\theta_3$ are calibrated to PROGRESA.
+In this example, we consider a researcher who can afford only small, partial-equilibrium experiments in Kenya, and examine three stylized experiments or combinations thereof: \begin{itemize} \item \(j=\{1\}\): \textit{Unconditional transfer (income shock).} The researcher randomizes a small weekly income shock of size \(\Delta_1\) to a small fraction of households (implying no general-equilibrium effects).
+Under a first-order (Taylor) approximation, the experiment identifies the average marginal effect of income on school attendance, $ \theta_1 \;=\; \mathbb E\left[ \left. \frac{\partial}{\partial Y} \Pr\bigl(S=1\mid Y,W,t\bigr) \right|_{t=0} \right]. $